Table of Contents Show

 It’s unique to have a Japanese garden in Portland.
 Designed in 1963, it envelops 12 sections of land with eight isolated cultivate styles and incorporates a bonafide Japanese Tea House, wandering streams, hint walkways, and a marvelous see of Mt.
 Hood.

 Japanese gardens are inspired by the growing cultural norms between Oregon and Japan.
-The Garden is shredded with plenty of trees, lawns, shrubs, and flowers of all kinds.
+The Garden is filled with plenty of trees, lawns, shrubs, and flowers of all kinds.

-3. What to do in Portland: So many things to do in Washington Park
+3. So many things to do in Washington Park

 Witness the elegance of Washington Park, the crown jewel of Portland.
 The beauty dazzles you and brings out your inner peace.
 Washington Park is another great choice if you’re looking to lounge with a book and enjoy the weather.